-Stop and Shop is offering a monetary award for information leading to charges and arrests related to the armed robbery on Labor Day of the grocery store at 88 Charles St. in Malden.
+Stop and Shop is offering a monetary award for information leading to charges and arrests related to the of the grocery store at 88 Charles St. in Malden.

 During the diversion, the other alleged robber loitered near the manager's office then opened the door, according to the FBI, and then confronted an employee in the office, pointed a handgun at the employee, demanded money and "threatened to severely harm" the employee.